Picture Perfect – 10 Tips for Photographing your Rental Property

 10. Use a proper camera

 As sophisticated as your phone camera might be, it can’t compete with the quality a DSLR camera delivers.
-These can be rented cheaply if you do not own one.
+These can be rented inexpensively if you do not own one.